-Let S be a non-empty non void many sorted signature and let X be a non-empty many sorted set indexed by the carrier of S. One can check that Free(X) is disjoint.
+Let S be a non-empty non void many sorted signature and let X be a non-empty many sorted set indexed by the carrier of S. Observe that Free(X) is disjoint valued.

 Let S be a non empty non void many sorted signature.
-Observe that there exists an algebra over S which is strict, non-empty, and disjoint.
+One can check that there exists an algebra over S which is strict, non-empty, and disjoint valued.

-Let S be a non empty non void many sorted signature and let A be a non empty algebra over S. One can verify that the sorts of A is non empty yielding.
+Let S be a non empty non void many sorted signature and let A be a non empty algebra over S. Observe that the sorts of A is non empty yielding.

-One can verify that there exists a function which is non empty yielding.
+Let us observe that there exists a function which is non empty yielding.